HoG Handbook

 • If you have problems with the floss breaking or shredding, change brands and try a waxed floss.
 Some of the "store brand" flosses are stronger than the "name brand" ones.

 • If it is hard to move your finger or elbow to floss, talk to your dentist.
-She or he can give you a tool to help you floss.
+They can give you a tool to help you floss.

 • Flossing your teeth every day is as important as brushing them.
 Parents will need to help children under nine years old.